Find the best loan offers for civil servants in Stuttgart

 • Lower interest rates: Effective annual interest rates are often significantly below the market average for consumer loans.

-• Long terms: Terms of 120 months are common, and in some cases, even up to 20 years for civil servant loans.
+• Long terms: Terms of 120 months are common, and in some cases civil servant loans can even run for up to 20 years.

 • High loan amounts: Loan amounts of up to €100,000 are not uncommon, depending on creditworthiness and income.

-• Fixed interest rate: The interest rate remains constant over the entire, often very long term, providing maximum planning security.
+• Fixed interest rate: The interest rate remains constant throughout the often very long term, providing maximum planning certainty.

-These tangible advantages form the basis on which you can strategically plan your financing.
+These tangible benefits form the basis on which you can plan your financing strategically.

 To secure the best terms, a systematic approach is crucial.
-The first step is always a thorough household calculation for the loan application, which is required by over 99 percent of banks as a basis for creditworthiness assessment.
-Accurately compare your monthly income to your fixed expenditures here to determine your financial leeway.
-In the second step, gather offers, but be sure to request only a "rate inquiry."
-Multiple "loan inquiries" can negatively affect your SCHUFA score, whereas a rate inquiry is neutral.
+The first step is always a proper household budget calculation for the loan application, which is required by more than 99 per cent of banks as the basis for the creditworthiness assessment.
+Set out your monthly income and fixed expenses precisely here to determine your financial room for manoeuvre.
+In the second step, obtain quotes, but make sure to only submit a "terms enquiry".
+Several "credit enquiries" can negatively affect your SCHUFA score; a terms enquiry, by contrast, is neutral.
 The third and most important step is the detailed comparison of the offers received.
-Don’t just look at the effective annual interest rate.
-Also, check the possibility for free special repayments, which can amount to up to 50 percent of the remaining sum once a year with some providers.
+Do not look only at the effective annual interest rate.
+Also check the possibility of fee-free special repayments, which with some providers can amount to up to 50 per cent of the remaining balance once a year.
 These details often determine the true cost of your loan.

-Even with advantageous civil servant loans, there are pitfalls that can unnecessarily drive up costs.
-A common example is residual debt insurance (RSV).
-This can increase the total cost of a loan by 13 percent or more and is often superfluous for civil servants due to their job security.
-A separate term life insurance is usually a significantly cheaper alternative for family protection.
-Another point is debt restructuring.
-If you have existing, more expensive loans, targeted debt restructuring can reduce the monthly burden by more than 20 percent.
-Our expert tip: Take advantage of the opportunity to consolidate multiple loans into a single, cheaper civil servant loan.
-This not only improves your interest rates but also your SCHUFA score, as you have only one instead of multiple loan entries.
-This way, you sustainably optimise your finances.
+Even with the favourable civil servant loans, there are pitfalls that can unnecessarily drive up the costs.
+A common example is payment protection insurance (PPI).
+This can increase the total cost of a loan by 13 per cent or more and is often unnecessary for civil servants due to their job security.
+A separate term life insurance policy is usually the much cheaper alternative for protecting the family.
+Another point is refinancing.
+If you have existing, more expensive loans, targeted refinancing can reduce the monthly burden by more than 20 per cent.
+Our expert tip: Make use of the option to combine several loans into a single, cheaper civil servant loan.
+This not only improves your interest terms, but also your SCHUFA score, as you then have only one loan entry instead of several.
+This is how you optimise your finances sustainably.

-The granting of loans in Germany is subject to clear legal regulations that protect you as a consumer.
-The basis for any loan agreement is the Civil Code (BGB), particularly sections 488 ff.
-These sections define the fundamental rights and duties of the borrower and lender.
+The granting of loans in Germany is subject to clear statutory regulations that protect you as a consumer.
+The basis for every loan agreement is the German Civil Code (BGB), in particular Sections 488 et seq.
+These set out the fundamental rights and obligations of borrower and lender.
 Particularly important for transparency is the Price Indication Ordinance (PAngV).
-It obliges banks to disclose all costs of a loan in the annual percentage rate of charge.
-The PAngV also requires that for credit-dependent interest rates, a representative example must be provided, which should be achievable for at least two-thirds of customers.
+It requires banks to disclose all costs of a loan in the effective annual interest rate.
+The PAngV also stipulates that, where interest rates depend on creditworthiness, a representative example must be provided that is attainable for at least two thirds of customers.
 This prevents misleading advertising with unrealistically low teaser rates.
-A loan for free use offers you flexibility, but the legal foundations secure your decision.
-Careful examination and strategic comparison are key.
-If you want a professional assessment of your situation, we are here for you.
-Request a personalised risk analysis now: Have your insurance situation checked for free and receive specific optimisation suggestions.
+A personal loan offers you flexibility, but the legal framework backs up your decision.
+Careful assessment and a strategic comparison are key.
+If you would like a professional assessment of your situation, we are here for you.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive specific optimisation suggestions.

 FAQ

-What is the difference between a civil servant loan and a civil servant advance?
+What is the difference between a civil servant loan and a civil servant loan?

-A civil servant loan is a classic installment loan where you pay interest and principal monthly.
-In contrast, a civil servant mortgage is often due at the end and linked to a capital life or pension insurance; during the term, you only pay interest, with the repayment occurring at the end from the insurance sum.
+A civil servant loan is a classic instalment loan, where you pay monthly interest and capital repayment.
+A civil servant end-of-term loan, by contrast, is often repayable in one lump sum at the end and linked to a whole-of-life or pension insurance policy; during the term, you pay only interest, and repayment is made at the end from the insurance payout.

 What documents do I need for the application?

-You will usually need your latest payslips, a copy of your certificate of appointment (e.g., for civil service for life), a copy of your identity card, and your bank statements.
-A detailed household budget is also essential.
+As a rule, you will need your most recent payslips, a copy of your letter of appointment (e.g. as a civil servant for life), a copy of your identity card and your bank statements.
+A detailed household budget calculation is also essential.

-Does a credit inquiry lead to a negative SCHUFA entry?
+Does a credit enquiry result in a negative SCHUFA entry?

-A purely "condition enquiry" for comparing offers is SCHUFA-neutral.
-Only a binding "credit enquiry" is recorded by SCHUFA.
-Therefore, always ensure you are making a condition enquiry when comparing offers.
+A purely "terms enquiry" for comparing offers is SCHUFA-neutral.
+Only a binding "credit enquiry" is recorded with SCHUFA.
+Therefore, when comparing offers, always make sure it is a terms enquiry.

-How useful is payment protection insurance for civil servants?
+How useful is residual debt insurance for civil servants?

-Due to the high level of job security, an expensive residual debt insurance is usually not sensible for civil servants.
-For protection against death or incapacity to work, separate risk or incapacity insurance is often a much better and more cost-effective choice.
+Due to the high level of job security, an expensive residual debt insurance policy for civil servants is usually not worthwhile.
+To provide cover in the event of death or incapacity for duty, separate term life or occupational disability insurance policies are often the significantly better and more cost-effective choice.

-Are special repayments possible with a civil servant loan?
+Are special repayments possible with the civil servant loan?

 Yes, most modern civil servant loans allow free special repayments.
-The exact conditions vary, but often you can repay a certain percentage of the remaining debt or up to 50 percent free of charge once a year.
+The exact terms vary, but often you can repay a certain percentage of the remaining debt or up to 50 per cent free of charge once a year.

-What role does the employer (e.g., City of Stuttgart) play in granting credit?
+What role does the employer (e.g. the City of Stuttgart) play in loan approval?

-The employer is not directly involved in the granting of the loan.
-It merely provides security through the civil servant status, which banks reward with better terms.
-The loan agreement is concluded solely between you and the bank.
+The employer is not directly involved in the lending.
+It merely provides, through civil servant status, the security that banks reward with better terms.
+The loan agreement is concluded exclusively between you and the bank.

 Subscribe to our newsletter